Last updated: 16 June 2026

 By accessing or using PAG Tracker ("the Service"), you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the Service.
 The Service is provided exclusively for use by educational institutions in the United Kingdom.

-PAG Tracker is a web-based application designed to help UK educational institutions track student progress on Practical Assessment Group (PAG) activities for A Level Chemistry courses.
-The Service enables teachers to record, monitor, and analyse student practical assessment data.
+PAG Tracker is a web-based application designed to help UK schools and colleges track A Level Science students' progress on Practical Assessment Group (PAG) activities, including outcomes against the Common Practical Assessment Criteria (CPAC) for Chemistry, Biology and Physics.
+The Service enables authorised staff to record, monitor and analyse practical-assessment data for students typically aged 16–18.

 To use the Service, you must: